 How can you develop reading and writing skills in your learners as a TEYL teacher?
-Read this academic essay to discover new, efficient methods!
+Read this academic essay to discover new, efficient methods for TEYL, or specifically, teaching reading and writing to young learners.

-It is often considered that the reading and writing activities are very passive and even redundant when it comes to language learning.
+It is often considered that the reading and writing activities are very passive and even redundant for language learning.
 Many kinds of research proved this point of view outdated, and the results were the opposite.
-Reading and writing are complimentary language skills which are equally important as speaking and listening skills.
+Reading and writing are complementary language skills that are equally important as speaking and listening skills.
 All four language skills should be included and practiced in the classroom, regardless of the unit theme or the age of the learners.
-Developing literacy skills in the foreign language instruction is another step to achieving native-like fluency, and it should start at the same time as the first language instruction.
+Developing literacy skills in foreign language instruction is another step to achieving native-like fluency, and it should start at the same time as the first language instruction.

 Components of learning literacy at a young age